KUL-recon-lab/course_nucmed_tech/latex/main.md

 \end{align}
 ```

 This expression can be further refined to include also the effect of repair mechanisms.
 After sublethal damage, the cell may be able to undo that damage, in which case it would survive a second sublethal hit.
 Assume for convenience that the probability of repair is constant over time, such that a fraction μ of the damaged cells heal themselves per unit of time.
 Then if {math}`M` cells took a sublethal hit at time {math}`s`, only {math}`M e^{-\mu (t - s)}` of them would still be damaged at time {math}`t > s`.
-Adjusting equation ([174](#eq:BED)) accordingly produces
+Adjusting equation [](#eq:BED) accordingly produces

 ```{math}
 :label: eq:BEDrepair